project-sunbird/sunbird-commons/ingredients/architecture/archd_phy_view.md

-## Physical View
-The technical stack of sun bird is evolutionary and modern in nature with easy maintainability, seamless portability, enhanced Reusability, and maximizes on testability.
-Sunbird is built on Ekstep Infra layer with additional RESTful APIs and related contextual data to build a rich Learning Management System for teachers/students and is implemented using the following modern technologies:
+The technical stack of Sunbird is evolutionary and modern in nature with easy maintainability, seamless portability, enhanced reusability, and maximizes on testability.
+Sunbird is built on Ekstep Infra Layer with additional RESTful APIs and related contextual data to build a rich Learning Management System for teachers/students and is implemented using the following modern technologies:

 **Apache Cassandra**